 Use the above dialog box for entering single users.
-For multiple users within a group, use the Add Group dialog box and use a comma (,) to separate each username.
+For multiple users within a group, use the Add Group dialog box.

 If you selected the Add button for the Group List, the Add Group dialog box appears as follows:

 - 3. Complete the fields, as necessary.
 For multiple users, use a comma (,) to separate each user in the Users entry text box. - 4.
 Click on OK. - 5.
 From the configuration window, select Apply Changes to save your configuration.